-Other Closing Costs – Appraisals, credit checks, title checks, service charges and all the other usual things that lenders throw in there that always make you scratch your head.
+Other Closing Costs – Appraisals, credit checks, title checks, service charges, and all the usual things lenders throw in there that make you scratch your head.

 Interest – This is a loan, and loans have interest rates.
 Reverse mortgage interest rates are higher than typical mortgages.
 I’m sure you’re not shocked by that.
-Every month the interest is calculated based on the current balance of the loan and added to your loan balance.
+Every month, the interest is calculated based on the loan’s current balance and added to your loan balance.

-That is not cheap my friend.
-Is it worth it to use a reverse mortgage for strategies other than the last resort?
-Of course, it depends on your situation, the current economic outlook, interest rates, etc. It may be in certain circumstances, but I have my doubts for the majority of people.
+That is not cheap, my friend.
+Is it worth using a reverse mortgage for strategies other than the last resort?
+Of course, it depends on your situation, the current economic outlook, interest rates, etc. It may be in certain circumstances, but I doubt most people.

-There are people who hate debt and avoid it all costs (I applaud those people).
-Do you really think they would get a reverse mortgage to employ one of those strategies, even if it was beneficial?
-FORGET IT, THAT’S NOT GONNA HAPPEN.
+Some people hate debt and avoid it at all costs (I applaud those people).
+Do you think they would get a reverse mortgage to employ one of those strategies, even if it was beneficial?
+FORGET IT.
+THAT’S NOT GONNA HAPPEN.

-Even for those who choose to use a reverse mortgage as a last resort, what happens if they run out of money and are unable to keep up with the taxes and insurance?
+Even for those who choose to use a reverse mortgage as a last resort, what happens if they run out of money and cannot keep up with the taxes and insurance?
 Now they’re left with no home and no money.